MockbaTheBorg/RunCPM/readme.md

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use gcc/llvm.

+## Building

+Just run "./configure" and then "make".
+Your system will be automatically detected by the build scripts.
+For Posix systems (Linux, FreeBSD, Mac OS X) the ncurses library is required.

 ## Getting Started

 Just drop the RunCPM executable on a folder and create subfolders on that one called "A", "B", "C" ... these will be you "disk drives".